 Spring is here, but it’s not just the plants and animals that are emerging from their hibernation!
 Everywhere, photographers are cracking open their camera bags and thinking about the pictures they want to take as colour begins to re-emerge in the landscape.

-If spring has inspired you to get back outdoors with your camera, you may find you need a few extra pieces to complement your kit.
-Here are five camera accessories that could really give you an advantage and a fresh perspective on nature this spring.
+We may be stuck at home right now, but there are still plenty of great spring shots to be had in your garden.
+If spring has inspired you to get outdoors with your camera, you may find you need a few extra pieces to complement your kit.
+Here are five camera accessories that could really give you an advantage and a fresh perspective on capturing nature in all its glory this spring.

-Spring weather brings blue skies (everywhere but England), and we all know that a polariser filter will deepen those shades of blue.
+Spring weather brings blue skies), and we all know that a polariser filter will deepen those shades of blue.

 However, you might not have know that polarisers will also dampen reflections from shiny surfaces.
 Typically you’ll see landscape photographers use them to this effect to reveal detail under the water in lakes and ponds.